A late-blooming Sri Lankan is born

 Nineteen-year-old left-arm spinner Ashton Agar, born today, had a dream Test debut, though not one he would have ever imagined.
 Coming it to bat at No. 11, with Australia at 117 for 9 in the first Ashes Test of 2013, at Trent Bridge, Agar struck an astonishing 98 - the highest Test score ever by a No. 11.
 To make up for missing the milestone, he dismissed Alastair Cook to become the first teenaged Australian spinner to take a Test wicket.
-Agar played one more Test in the series before the selectors went back to the more experienced Nathan Lyon as their spin option.
+Agar was dropped after one more Test in the series, with the selectors going back to the more experienced Nathan Lyon, but came back in 2017 against Bangladesh.

 Birth of the useful Australian allrounder Doug Ring.
 He was a hard-hitting batsman and a fearless legspinner, who played 13 Tests.
 His record was modest but the highlight of his career was the fourth Test in Melbourne in 1951-52.
 With West Indies poised to square the series, Ring added 38 for the last wicket with Bill Johnston to pull off an unlikely victory.

 Birth of Pakistan opener Shan Masood, who played school and university cricket in England, before making his Test debut against South Africa on his 24th birthday - he made 75 in the victory in Abu Dhabi.
-Masood scored his maiden Test hundred during Pakistan's highest successful chase - of 377 - in Pallekele in 2015, and was subsequently picked for the 2016 tour of England, where he played two Tests.
+Masood scored his maiden Test hundred during Pakistan's highest successful chase - of 377 - in Pallekele in 2015.

 1900 Eddie McLeod (New Zealand)